nexendrie/rss/docs/index.md

 Usage
 -----

 Create new instance of \Nexendrie\Rss\Generator and add data source for channel's items.
 It has to return \Nexendrie\Rss\Collection which is a collection of \Nexendrie\Rss\RssChannelItem.
 Then you can call method generate with array that contains info about the channel.
-The basic minimum is title, description and link.
+The basic minimum is title and description.

 Example: